openownership/data-standard/docs/examples/index.rst

 `Example JSON <https://github.com/openownership/data-standard/tree/0.4.0/examples/fermcat.json>`__

 | **11th September 2019**
-| Fermcat is registered as having 2 owners who each own 50% of the company.
+| Fermcat is registered as having two beneficial owners who each own 50% of the company.
 |
 | **11th September 2020**
 | The yearly confirmation process is completed.
 There have been no changes in ownership.